Scientist for a Day on Great Bay

 2015 Scientist for a Day on Great Bay Cruise Dates

-Click on dates below to make a reservation for that day.
+Click on the dates below to register.

 Join fellow explorers on an activity-based cruise from Portsmouth up the Piscataqua River into the Great Bay Estuary and to the Jackson Estuarine Laboratory.
 You are likely to get your hands wet as you learn about marine and estuarine ecosystems on this informal, educational cruise.
 You'll be invited to tow for plankton and marvel at its movement in a magnifying scope; capture water from below the surface and test its characteristics; observe, handle and hear about plants and animals from the unique habitats of the estuary; deploy an otter trawl; and find out what scientists study about The Great Bay.